cloudberrydb/cloudberrydb/src/backend/cdb/motion/README.ic-proxy.md

 write queue could become too large and even cause OOM.

 A flow control is needed due to this.
-In ic-tcp mode if the receiver is not receiving the sender can not send the DATA out; in ic-proxy mode flow control is done by dropping packets.
+In ic-tcp mode if the receiver is not receiving the sender can not send the DATA out; in ic-udp mode flow control is done by dropping packets.
 In ic-proxy mode we could not stop receiving because all the logical connections from the remote segment share the same proxy-proxy connection; we could not drop packets, because currently the